 As of September 2, 2020, Harvard University’s testing program is currently only open to individuals who live in on-campus housing or who have to be on campus for more than 4 hours per week.
-Visit the COVID-19 Testing and Tracing resource page for more information and updates.
+Visit the COVID-19 Testing and Tracing resource page for updates.

-Please see HUSHP (COVID-19) Health Insurance FAQs for details.
+Please also see HUSHP (COVID-19) Health Insurance FAQs for further information.
 If your question is not directly addressed by their responses, there is contact information at the end of the FAQs.